The Last Man on Earth (TV series): Background and production

 The show originated from the writing team of Phil Lord and Christopher Miller, who had the idea initially for a feature film.
 They approached longtime collaborator and former Saturday Night Live cast member Will Forte with the premise, who "took a spark to it and took it in his own direction", according to Miller.
 He was partially inspired by the series Life After People.
 "I love comedy where there's a lot of tension and even though it's very far-fetched, it seems very relatable", said Forte of the premise.
 Forte's treatment for the series, crafted over a weekend, was pitched around Hollywood to positive responses.
 They mainly pitched to cable and Internet services, as Forte believed a broadcast network would be stricter on content.
 In their pitch, much of the outline of the series' first season was formulated.
 Fox, the show's eventual distributor, was instead doing "something different" and specific to his vision, according to Miller.

 Forte spoke on the show's creative freedom in a 2015 interview:

 Filming the series was challenging.
 For example, maintaining silence and not picking up sounds of cars in the distance made it difficult.
 In addition to Forte's fascination with Life After People, similar films discussed while writing the show included The Omega Man, I Am Legend, and 28 Days Later.
 Fox particularly appreciated the heart of the story, with its universal theme.
 According to Lord, "We always talked about that this is a person who is very flawed, and a person who maybe needed the entire world to end in order for him to become his best self. [...]
 That was our big thought, well here's a guy who maybe he wasn't the best guy in the regular world, but if you took the regular world away, could he eventually get back to being the person that all of us hope that we can be."

 The name of the main character, Phil Tandy Miller, is based on the names of the two executive producers Phil Lord and Christopher Miller.

-According to Miller, "there are no zombies" in the series.

 For the second season, Dan Sterling joined as executive producer and took over the role of showrunner from Forte, who was the showrunner for the first season.

 The main recording location for the series was a 20th Century Fox studio in Chatsworth, California.